Aya15155/HCI/README.md

 This project is part of our Human-Computer Interaction (HCI) course at the university.

+***To open the file unzip the file and then open the "HCI main file"  that is inside the file HCI Project in vs code***

 ## Features

 Responsive Design: The website is fully responsive and accessible on all devices, ensuring a seamless user experience across desktops, tablets, and smartphones.